awakcon1234/terra-origen/README.md

 ## Currently available biomes

-Here is a full list of all biomes used in <pack name>.
+Here is a full list of all biomes used in PLACEHOLDER.
 Note that some biomes are already included in the default terra overworld config pack, and will be marked as such.

 ### Land